arrowfoxie/Project1/README.md

 # Project1

-## The A - Z Guide Of top Flickr Photos in Your Area
+## The A - Z Guide Of Top Flickr Photos in Your Area

 This is a web application built using the Google Maps API and the Flickr API.